tjohnston-softdev/rsi-misc/isolate-random-files/readme.md

 ## Isolate Random Files

-This script takes randomly chosen files of matching types from an input folder and copies them to an output folder.
+This script randomly chooses files of matching types from an input folder and copies them to an output folder.

 ---

 ### Background

 I wrote the original version of this script during the 26 July 2017.
 I was asked to compile a small selection of photos from a collection stored on Response's Google Drive.
 My boss and the upper-management staff were due to attend an industry expo that evening and needed pictures to accompany their speeches.
 Given a folder of ~950 different photos, I did not have the necessary time or energy to hand-pick a good selection so I simply wrote a script to choose pictures at random and go from there.

-At the start of 2021, I rewrote the script for public release.

 ### Getting Started